ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Processor types
 {: #processor-types}

-You are charged different rates depending on the type of system that you choose for your virtual machine.
+Depending on the type of system that you choose for your virtual machine, you are charged different rates.
 Enterprise systems, such as E1080 or E1050, cost more because they provide more processing capacity per core.
-For example, the E1080 costs more than E1050.
+For example, the E1080 costs more than the E1050.

 You can choose one of the following core types for your workload:
 * **Dedicated virtual processor cores**